nerdnugget/HODL-Project/README.md

 - LegiScan dataset
 - University of North Carolina (UNC) compilation

+**Important**: The main dataset file `data/hodl data final.csv` is required to run the analysis.
+This file is stored using Git LFS due to its size.
+When using Google Colab, make sure to:
+1. Download this file from the repository
+2. Upload it to your Colab runtime in the specified location
+3. Verify the data path in the notebook matches the uploaded location

 ### Key Features
 - Bill metadata analysis
 - Sponsorship patterns